 If you’ve already bought your window air conditioner and just want the steps for installation, you can skip this part of the guide.

 Window air conditioners are undoubtedly one of the most popular and recognizable types of AC units out there.
-And for many people, these devices have become the go-to cooling systems for their entire house.
+And for many people, these devices have become the go-to cooling systems for their bedrooms, living rooms, and even the entire house.

 Why is that?